US consumer spending up 0.6 percent, best in 5 months

 The government will release its report on May employment on Friday.
 Unemployment fell to a 17-year low of 3.9 percent in April.

-The 0.6 percent rise in consumer spending followed a strong 0.5 percent gain in March and reflected a 0.3 percent increase in purchases of durable goods such as cars and a 0.9 percent jump in spending on non-durable goods, an increase that was heavily influenced by the recent rise in gasoline prices.
+The 0.6 percent rise in consumer spending reflected a 0.3 percent increase in purchases of durable goods such as cars and a 0.9 percent jump in spending on non-durable goods, an increase that was heavily influenced by the recent rise in gasoline prices.

-Consumer spending is closely watched since it accounts for 70 percent of economic activity.
-The government reported Wednesday that the overall economy, as measured by the gross domestic product, grew at a modest 2.3 percent annual rate in the January-March quarter.